Alishaba/pykeen-snapshot-ensembles/README.md

 evaluator = EnsembleRankBasedEvaluator()

 # Evaluate your model with not only testing triples,
-# but also filter on validation triples
+# but also filter on training and validation triples
 results = evaluator.evaluate(
     model=models,
     mapped_triples=dataset.testing.mapped_triples,